Escape from Mogadishu: Plot

-With this assurance, the Koreans make preparations to leave, including taping the cars with bags of dirt and books as makeshift armor, and making white flags out of their clothes.
-The convoy depart during Islamic prayer time, allowing them to pass through the city unscathed while the rebels are in prayer.
-At a Somali army roadblock.
-Dae-jin, driving the lead car, attempts to negotiate with the commander for passage, but Su-cheol, driving the last car, sticks his white flag out of the window.
+The Koreans bulletproof their cars with bags of dirt and books, and make white flags from their clothes.
+The convoy departs during salah, allowing them to pass unscathed while the rebels are in prayer.
+At a Somali army roadblock, Dae-jin, driving the lead car, negotiates with the commander for passage, but Sin-seong's secretary, driving the last car, sticks his white flag out of the window.
 The guards mistake the pole for a gun and start firing at the Koreans, forcing them to retreat.
-The convoy, already being pursued the Somali army, runs into a group of looting rebels, who chase after them as well.

-Eventually, the Koreans arrive right outside the Italian embassy.
-Realizing where they are, the Somali army ceases firing, and suddenly, the street turns into a tense Mexican standoff.
-Italian troops open the gates and secure the Koreans, while both the Somali army and the rebels retreat from the area.
-Joon-ki, whose car had separated from the convoy and was last to arrive, dies from the bullet wounds he had sustained; he is buried inside the Italian embassy.
-The next day, the Koreans board the plane as promised by the Italians and are flown to Mombasa.
+The convoy, already being pursued by the Somali army, runs into a group of rebels, who chase after them as well.
+Eventually, the Koreans arrive right outside the Italian embassy as the Somali army and the rebels retreat.
+Italian troops open the gates and secure the Koreans.
+Jun-ki, whose car had separated from the convoy and was last to arrive, dies after having been shot in the chase; he is buried inside the Italian embassy.

-As the plane lands, Sin-seong realizes that both parties have separate delegations waiting to intercept their respective groups.
-Despite working together for survival in Somalia, Yong-su and Sin-seong conclude that they cannot be seen together, as neither nation will believe their experiences but instead send them to their respective military tribunals for court martial.
-As passengers exit the plane, the diplomats bid each other farewell, before promptly splitting into their original groups to join their respective delegations.
-With one last look at each other, the ambassadors get on their respective buses and head in opposite directions.
+The next day, the Koreans board the plane to Kenya.
+As they land, Sin-seong realizes that both parties have separate delegations waiting to receive their respective groups.
+Yong-su and Sin-seong conclude that they cannot be seen together, as neither nation will believe their experiences but instead punish them.
+As passengers exit the plane, the diplomats bid each other farewell, before promptly splitting into their original groups to join their respective delegations, who take them into buses traveling on opposite directions.